Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 61.1% of the games this season when they were the moneyline favorite (11-7).
+- The Rangers have an 11-8 record in games they were listed as the moneyline favorite (winning 57.9% of those games).

-- Texas has a 6-1 record (winning 85.7% of its games) when it has played as moneyline favorites of -185 or shorter.
+- Texas has gone 8-3 (winning 72.7% of its games) when it has played as moneyline favorites of -150 or shorter.

-- The Rangers have a 64.9% chance to win this contest based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Rangers' implied win probability is 60%.

-- Texas has had an over/under set by oddsmakers 36 times, and have combined with opponents to go over the total in 21 of those games (21-13-2).
+- Texas has played in 37 games with over/under set, and have combined with opponents to go over the total 22 times (22-13-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.